HEALTH CARE REFORM TOOLS

 View the spreadsheet (xls)

 In partnership with Gallagher Benefits, the League is offering and subsidizing a half-hour phone consultation for a limited number of member cities with a Gallagher consultant who specializes in employee benefits and health care reform.
-Because the employer mandate to provide health coverage to employees has been delayed, this offer has been extended to Jan.
-1, 2015, the new effective date of the mandate.
 This service will be especially helpful for cities that are on the borderline between being a large and small employer.
 This service is limited to 100 cities.
 If you would like to take advantage of this free consultation, please contact HR Manager Donyelle Mikacevich at email@example.com or (651) 281-1202.
 Act fast as this service is limited.

 Additional consulting services

-Gallagher has also developed a financial modeler that will allow cities to calculate the potential cost of health care reform and has the potential to be a helpful tool with workforce planning.
-This tool is available for purchase by cities who are not currently clients of Gallagher, at a cost of $2,500 which includes a phone consultation to discuss the results.
+Gallagher has also developed a financial modeler that will allow cities to calculate the potential cost of ACA compliance, and has the potential to be a helpful tool with workforce planning.
+This tool is available for purchase by cities that are not currently clients of Gallagher, at a cost of $2,500, which includes a phone consultation to discuss the results.
 If additional consultation is desired, additional fees may apply.

 Model exchange notice

-The health care reform law is requiring employers to deliver an exchange notice to all employees by Oct.
-1, 2013.
-For employees hired after Oct.
-1, 2013, the employer must provide the notice within 14 days of the employee’s start date.
+Under the Affordable Care Act, employers must provide an exchange notice to employees within 14 days of the employee’s start date.
 The notice provides information about the new insurance marketplaces, also known as exchanges.
 Employers must provide a notice of coverage options to each employee, regardless of plan enrollment status (if applicable) or of part-time or full-time status.
 Employers are not required to provide a separate notice to dependents or other individuals who are or may become eligible for coverage under the plan, but who are not employees.
 If employees have regular access to email (not solely through a kiosk or centralized location), the notice may be distributed electronically.
 The notice may also be sent via U.S. mail to employees' home addresses, addressed to the attention of the employee (not dependents, or family, etc.).

 The federal Department of Health and Human Services (HHS) has model notices for employers who offer coverage and for those who don't.